AY2425S2-CS2103T-T09-1/tp/docs/DeveloperGuide.md

 1. Startup founder requests to find persons by relationship in the address book
 2. INcontact parses the request to extract the specified relationship keywords
-3. INcontact searches for persons whose relationship contains any of the specified keywords as a substring (case-insensitive)
+3. INcontact searches for persons where their relationship role in any relationship contains any of the specified keywords as a substring (case-insensitive)
 4. INcontact displays the list of persons matching the search criteria with index numbers
 5. Startup founder reviews the list of persons